JangMC/SAS/README.md

 The stock portfolio dataset consists of the daily closing stock prices for twenty stocks and a large-cap index fund from Vanguard.
 The goal of using the dataset is to use a factor analysis to identify sectors in the stock market.

+<b><i> Predicting_Baseball_Team_Wins </b></i>

+The goal of this analysis is to predict the number of wins for a professional baseball team in a 162 game season.
+In order to accomplish this goal, I analyzed the Moneyball dataset that includes 2,276 observations from professional baseball teams from 1871-2006.
+In order to best predict the number of wins, the following linear regression models were explored:
+-	A subjective selection of predictors based on correlations
+-	Model selected by forward selection
+-	Model selected by backward selection
+-	Model selected by stepwise regression

+<b><i> Predicting_Insurance_Claims </b></i>

+Car insurance provides peace of mind to drivers when they are in an accident that they will be able to fix their car.
+For car insurance providers, it’s important to know how risky a driver is so an insurance policy can be appropriately priced.
+To appropriately price a policy, many elements need to be taken into consideration such as the likelihood of a person needing to file a claim as well as how much the company may need to pay out on a claim.
+This is one reason why we may want to model insurance data.
+The goal of the analysis is to estimate the probability of a driver filing a claim and estimate the amount of the claim.
+To do this, logistic regression is used.

+<b><i> Predicting_Wine_Sales </b></i>

+The goal of this analysis is to predict the number of cases of wine that will be sold given certain properties of the wine.
+Models explored include generalized linear models with:
+-	Poisson distribution
+-	Negative Binomial distribution
+-	Zero Inflated Poisson distribution
+-	Zero Inflated Negative Binomial distribution

 <b><i> Principal_Component_Analysis </b></i>

 The stock portfolio dataset consists of the daily closing stock prices for twenty stocks and a large-cap index fund from Vanguard.
 The goal of using the dataset is to use the log-returns of the twenty individual stocks to explain the variation in the log-returns of the market (Vanguard) index.
 A linear regression will be used, but because there are so many variables, I also explore the use of a Principal Component Analysis as a method of dimension reduction and as a remedial measure for multicollinearity in Ordinary Least Squares regression.